Saraca asoca

-Saraca asoca', commonly known as the Ashoka tree (lit. "sorrow-less"), is a plant belonging to the Detarioideae subfamily of the legume family.
-It is an important tree in the cultural traditions of the Indian subcontinent and adjacent areas.
-It is sometimes incorrectly known as Saraca indica.
-The flower of Ashoka tree is the state flower of Indian state of Odisha.
+Saraca asoca, commonly known as the ashoka tree (lit. "sorrow-less"), is a plant belonging to the Detarioideae subfamily of the Fabaceae family of plants (also referred to as the legume, pea, or bean family).

+The tree is native to the Indian subcontinent, with its native range extending from Pakistan to the west, through India and Bangladesh to Myanmar in the east, and from Bhutan and Nepal in the north to Sri Lanka in the south.
+Within its native range, it is primarily growing in seasonally dry tropical forests.

+It is an important tree to multiple cultural traditions across the Indian subcontinent and beyond.

+The flower of ashoka tree is the state flower of Indian state of Odisha.

 Description

 The ashoka is a rain-forest tree.
-Its original distribution was in the central areas of the Deccan plateau, as well as the middle section of the Western Ghats in the western coastal zone of the Indian subcontinent.
+Its original distribution was in the central areas of the Deccan Plateau, as well as the middle section of the Western Ghats in the western coastal zone of the Indian subcontinent.

 The ashoka is prized for its beautiful foliage and fragrant flowers.
 It is a handsome, small, erect evergreen tree, with deep green leaves growing in dense clusters.

 Its flowering season is around February to April.
 The ashoka flowers come in heavy, lush bunches.
 They are bright orange-yellow in color, turning red before wilting.

 As a wild tree, the ashoka is a vulnerable species.
 It is becoming rarer in its natural habitat, but isolated wild ashoka trees are still to be found in the foothills of the central and eastern Himalayas, in scattered locations of the northern plains of India as well as on the west coast of the subcontinent near Mumbai.

 There are a few varieties of the ashoka tree.
 One variety is larger and highly spreading.
 The columnar varieties are common in cultivation.